DrMarkusVoss/pumla/pumla_UsersGuide.md

 addition the stereotype `<<instance>>`.
 On diagrams that do not show the `instance of` relation to the model element, the name of the instance will be extended by `::<model element name>`.
-The `instance of` relation will not appear in the model relation repository, as this method is not intended to create a re-usable element but to create a non-re-usable instance of a re-usable element.
+The `instance of` relation will not appear in the model repository, as this method is not intended to create a re-usable element but to create a non-re-usable instance of a re-usable element.
 So it is a convencience function simplifying the instantiation process with at the same time creating